The periodicity conjecture for pairs of Dynkin diagrams: Mutations of products

 in such a way that $\alpha$ and $\alpha'$ correspond to horizontal arrows, $\beta$ and $\beta'$ to vertical arrows and $\rho$ to a diagonal arrow. \end{itemize} We sometimes call the subquivers appearing in b) the {\em squares} of $R$.
 For example the quivers $Q\square Q'$ and $Q\boxtimes Q'$ are $(Q,Q')$-constrained and have the minimal, respectively maximal, number of diagonal arrows.
 Notice that a $(Q,Q')$-constrained quiver does not have loops nor $2$-cycles.

-A quiver with potential $(R,W)$ is {\em $(Q,Q')$-constrained} if $R$ is $(Q,Q')$-constrained and the potential $W$ is the sum of non zero scalar multiples of all cycles $\alpha \beta' \alpha' \beta$, $\alpha'\beta\rho$ and $\alpha\rho\beta'$ which are associated with a pair of arrows $i\to j$ of $Q$ and $i'\to j'$ of $Q'$ as in part b) of the above definition.
+A quiver with potential $(R,W)$ is {\em $(Q,Q')$-constrained} if $R$ is $(Q,Q')$-constrained and the potential $W$ is the sum of non zero scalar multiples of all the cycles $\alpha'\beta\rho$ and $\alpha\rho\beta'$ appearing in a square as in the left diagram in (\ref{eq:standard-squares}) as well as all the cycles $\alpha \beta' \alpha' \beta$ appearing in a square as in the right diagram in (\ref{eq:standard-squares}).
+Recall that changing the starting point in a cycle does not change the superpotential.
 For example, the quivers with potential obtained from Proposition~\ref{prop:Calab-Yau-completion-via-quiver-with-potential} are $(Q,Q')$-constrained.

 Let $R$ be a $(Q,Q')$-constrained quiver.
-For a vertex $(i,i')$ of $R$, the {\em horizonal slice through $(i,i')$} is the full subquiver $\hrz(R,i')$ formed by the vertices $(j,i')$, $j\in Q_0$, of $R$; the {\em vertical slice $\vrt(R,i)$ through $(i,i')$} is defined analogously.
+For a vertex $(i,i')$ of $R$, the {\em horizontal slice through $(i,i')$} is the full subquiver $\hrz(R,i')$ formed by the vertices $(j,i')$, $j\in Q_0$, of $R$; the {\em vertical slice $\vrt(R,i)$ through $(i,i')$} is defined analogously.
 A vertex $(i,i')$ of $R$ is a {\em source-sink} if it is a source in its horizontal slice and a sink in its vertical slice and is not the source or the target of any diagonal arrow.
 Analogously, one defines {\em sink-sources}, \ldots\ .
 Notice that two source-sinks are never linked by an arrow and that if $(i,i')$ is a source-sink, each arrow with source (respectively target) $(i,i')$ lies in the horizontal (respectively the vertical) slice passing through $(i,i')$.

 \begin{lemma} Let $R$ be a $(Q,Q')$-constrained quiver and $(i,i')$ a source-sink of $R$. \begin{itemize} \item[a)] The mutated quiver $\mu_{(i,i')}(R)$ is still $(Q,Q')$-constrained.
 The horizontal slice of $\mu_{(i,i')}(R)$ passing through $(i,i')$ is the mutation $\mu_{(i,i')}(\hrz(R,i'))$ and the vertical slice the mutation $\mu_{(i,i')}(\vrt(R,i))$. \item[b)] If $(R,W)$ is a $(Q,Q')$-constrained quiver with potential, then $\mu_{(i,i')}(R,W)$ is still $(Q,Q')$-constrained.
 In particular, it does not have loops or $2$-cycles. \end{itemize} \end{lemma}